hyprnz/terraform-aws-msk-module/modules/client-instance/README.md

 connection to the MSK Cluster based on adding rules to the MSK Cluster Security Group.

-**NOTE** - Prior to using this module you will need to have provisioned an AWS keypair in the AWS Account being used.
-The keypair utility provided with this module can help with this.

 ## Providers

 | Name | Version |